Airbus A300

 Initial variants are powered by General Electric CF6-50 or Pratt & Whitney JT9D turbofans and have a three-crew flight deck.
 The improved A300-600 has a two-crew cockpit and updated CF6-80C2 or PW4000 engines; it made its first flight on 8 July 1983 and entered service later that year.
 The A300 is the basis of the smaller A310 (first flown in 1982) and was adapted in a freighter version.
 Its cross section was retained for the larger four-engined A340 (1991) and the larger twin-engined A330 (1992).
 It is also the basis for the oversize Beluga transport (1994).
+Unlike most Airbus aircraft, it has a yoke and does not use a fly-by-wire system.

 Launch customer Air France introduced the type on 23 May 1974.

 After limited demand initially, sales took off as the type was proven in early service, beginning three decades of steady orders.
 It has a similar capacity to the Boeing 767-300, introduced in 1986, but lacked the 767-300ER range.
 During the 1990s, the A300 became popular with cargo aircraft operators, as both passenger airliner conversions and as original builds.
 Production ceased in July 2007 after 561 deliveries.